All fall scholarship, internship, and grant submissions are being accepted now through November 7, 2022.

-The Sigma Tau Delta Spring Internship Stipend offers funding for current undergraduate and graduate student members accepting non- or low-paying spring 2022 internships.
+The Sigma Tau Delta Spring Internship Stipend offers funding for current undergraduate and graduate student members accepting internships for which their expenses exceed what they will be paid.
+Sigma Tau Delta will not cover expenses related to tuition and/or student fees.
 This is a competitive program providing a limited number of stipends of up to $1,500 each.
 The internship must involve working for an organization while being directed by a supervisor/mentor within that organization, and the internship’s duties must be consistent with the applicant’s level of education, area of study, and career goals.
 Financial need will be taken into consideration in addition to internship length.
 Applicants are responsible for obtaining and providing verification of the internship.

 Classroom Library Grants are intended to support our members who have entered the field of teaching and need material support to help achieve these goals through their work in the classroom by providing their students with a library in their own classrooms, especially where access to school or public libraries or to books in the home may be limited.
 The Society will award up to five grants of $400 each per year to help members of Sigma Tau Delta who have been teaching in the classroom for five years or fewer.
 That is, applicants may or may not be recent college graduates; the Classroom Library Grant is intended to help new Middle School and High School teachers, whether in their first years out of college or in the first years of a second career, to build a classroom library for their students.